Amicus Briefs

 Elkhorn Baptist Church v.
 Brown

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in the Oregon Supreme Court in Elkhorn Baptist Church, et al. v.
 Katherine Brown.
-A broad coalition of local churches brought the case after being seriously disturbed by Governor Katherine Brown’s restrictions on religious gatherings since late March in response to the COVID-19 pandemic.
+A broad coalition of local churches brought the case after being seriously disturbed by Governor Katherine Brown’s restrictions on religious gatherings in response to the COVID-19 pandemic.

 FEC v.
 Ted Cruz for Senate